-Conducted as an online test taking up to two hours.
-The apprentices should be able to demonstrate the practical application of their competence to a specific issue or task relevant to the role of a Conveyancing Technician.
+Conducted as an online test taking up to two hours and consisting of up to two scenarios in order to accommodate variable expanse or scope of tasks.
+The apprentices should be able to demonstrate the practical application of their competence to a specific issue or task relevant to the role of a Licensed Conveyancer; including but not limited to:

-- 1. Providing adequate advice to a client in line with the CLCs Code of Conduct and any other relevant rules and regulations. - 2.
-Ability to raise relevant issues when looking at a property title; such as third party interests, encumbrances on title and defects in title etc. - 3.
-Identify issues on adverse search results and display an understanding of how to resolve such issues. - 4.
+- 1. Providing adequate advice to a client in line with the CLCs Code of Conduct and any other relevant rules and regulations; including both freehold and leasehold matters. - 2.
+Ability to raise and solve relevant issues when looking at a property title; such as third party interests, encumbrances on title and defects in title etc; including both freehold and leasehold matters. - 3.
+Identify issues on adverse search results and be able to resolve such issues. - 4.
 Drafting letters to clients and other third parties involved in a conveyancing transaction. - 5.
-Preparation of financial statements and bills of cost. - 6.
-Drafting special conditions needed in a contract; taking into account the current edition of the Law Society's Standard Conditions of Sale. - 7.
-Be able to identify which Land Registry Forms to use in specific instances and be able to draft the same. - 8.
-Identify when a transaction is unusual or complex and when to escalate; including being able to identify in what instances the firm would need to cease to act e.g. where a conflict of interest arises. - 9.
-Demonstrate the ability to identify when issues contained in relevant law, such as; Anti-Money Laundering Regulations, Public Law and any other relevant legislation that a Conveyancing Technician should know (which is relevant to their role) should be dealt with and in what way. - 10.
-Understand and identify obligations where acting for a mortgage lender.
+Preparation of financial statements and bills of cost; also have an understanding of the client and office account and the double entry book keeping system. - Drafting special conditions needed in a contract; taking into account the current edition of the Law Society's Standard Conditions of Sale; including both freehold and leasehold matters. - 7.
+Be able to identify which Land Registry Forms to use in specific instances and be able to draft the same; including both freehold and leasehold matters. - 8.
+Identify when a transaction is unusual or complex; including being able to identify in what instances the firm would need to cease to act e.g. where a conflict of interest arises. - 9.
+Demonstrate the ability to identify when issues contained in relevant law, such as; Anti-Money Laundering Regulations, Public Law and any other relevant legislation that a Licensed Conveyancer should know, should be dealt with and in what way. - 10.
+Understand and identify obligations where acting for a mortgage lender; including both freehold and leasehold matters. - 11.
+Be able to offer guidance and support to a Conveyancing Technician on a supervisory level. - 12.
+Knowledge of professional undertakings, when they should be given and the consequences of not adhering to the same.
+Must be given in line with the CLCs Undertakings Code; including both freehold and leasehold matters. - 13.
+Sound knowledge of the CLCs Handbook and Code of Conduct and be able to apply in practice; including both freehold and leasehold matters.